29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

     - Rigidity: Having one degree of freedom means that the bot will struggle more to perform tight turns, which may be important to perform midmatch or during the autonomous which often relies on turns being consistent and accurate.
   ]
  )
 Overall, it is important to decide how many traction wheels we use and where.
-Ultimately, deciding this depends on a teams game strategy and the type of bot they are going for.\
+Ultimately, deciding this depends on a teams game strategy and the type of bot they are going for.
-#link("https://wiki.purduesigbots.com/hardware/misc.-vex-parts-1/motion/traction-wheels")[Citation on traction wheels]

 === All Omniwheel Drive:\
 #grid(
   columns: (280pt, 1fr),
   rows: (auto),
   gutter: 20pt,
   [Having our drive consist of only omniwheels has some advantages such as allowing for a lot more skidding and tight manoeuvering.
 However, a lack of traction wheels means our bot will have less torque to push and also will be easier to push.
 This pushing power loss can be compensated for by playing more evasively in order to outmanoeuver opponents.
-A good example of an all omniwheel drive was 9364H's bot in OU #link("https://www.youtube.com/watch?v=EMaQuOrPwew")[Pits and Parts], who additionally engineered their bot for speed and agility to control the arena and punish double zoning in that game.
+A good example of an all omniwheel drive was 9364H's bot in OU #link("https://www.youtube.com/watch?v=EMaQuOrPwew")[Pits and Parts @9364HPitsParts], who additionally engineered their bot for speed and agility to control the arena and punish double zoning in that game.
 See image on right for example (This image was cropped from Pits and Parts video cited above).], grid.cell(
     colspan: 1,
     image("./imgs/IronEagles.png", width: 120%),